UMAprotocol/protocol/README.md

 ```
 This should automatically start the dApp in your browser.

+## Security and Bug Bounty

+Please report all security vulnerabilities through our [HackerOne bug bounty page](https://hackerone.com/risk_labs).
+Please do not run any security tests against our mainnet deployment.
+Please use our testnet deployment or a local
+ganache instance instead.

 ## Developer Information and Tools

 ### Solhint - Solidity Linter